 Wills and trusts are the most common — and can be the most effective — tools available to estate planning attorneys.
 These documents can help you describe and execute a sound financial and legal plan to protect your wishes for your own future and that of your heirs.
 Contact Charles D. Stark to discuss your personal matters.

 If you have assets in excess of $150,000 or a minor child, at a minimum, you need a properly prepared will.

 Most people know what a will is.
 But they do not know that if their will is not in accordance with California law it will be declared invalid.
 Most also do not know what happens in this instance.
 Dying without a will is called dying “intestate,” as will be discussed below.

 Among the basic requirements of a will, you must sign it in the presence of two witnesses.
 If the testator signed while not in “sound mind,” it will be declared invalid.
 Witnesses should not be “interested,” that is, have an interest in the estate.

 If you die intestate, your property will go to your spouse, or your family.
 Only if you have no living relatives would your property go to the state of California.

-Most clients understand the need for a plan, but it is my 40 years of experience meeting the financial and legal needs of a wide range of clients that informs my strategies in building those plans.
-I understand the law and how the implementation of these tools will affect administration and execution of your estate, At the Santa Rosa office of Charles D. Stark, Attorney and Counselor at Law, I can help you put the right estate planning tool to work for your situation.
+Most clients understand the need for a plan, but it is my 50 years of experience meeting the financial and legal needs of a wide range of clients that informs my strategies in building those plans.
+I understand the law and how the implementation of these tools will affect administration and execution of your estate.
+My previous extensive experience in all areas of family law allow me to offer estate planning and trust clients personal insights and advice not commonly available.
+At the Santa Rosa office of Charles D. Stark, Attorney and Counselor at Law, I can help you put the right estate planning tool to work for your situation.